ledup/php/README.md

 XDebug
 ```

 XDebug is disabled by default.
-Set an environment variable `PHP_XDEBUG` is setted to 1
+Set an environment variable `PHP_XDEBUG` setted to 1

 ## Usage